fredgibbs/fredgibbs.github.io/cv/index.md

 ## Articles in Refereed Journals

+"Data, Humanities and the History of Medicine: New Pedagogical Approaches," _Medical History_, 61.1 (2017), 177 - 180.

 "New Forms of History: Critiquing Data and Its Representations," _The American Historian_ 7 (2016): 31-36.
 [TAH](http://tah.oah.org/february-2016/new-forms-of-history-critiquing-data-and-its-representations/)

 "Editorial Sustainability and Open Peer Review at Programming Historian," _DHCommons_ 1 (2015).
 [DHCommons](http://dhcommons.org/journal/issue-1/editorial-sustainability-and-open-peer-review-programming-historian) \| [PDF](http://fredgibbs.net/publications/Editorial_Sustainability.pdf)